reiterate-app/authorio/README.md

 When you installed Authorio it placed a config file in `config/initializers/authorio.rb`.
 If you want to change one of the defaults you can uncomment it and specify it here.

+### Mount Point

+Most Rails engines are mounted via `mount Authorio::Engine, at: mount_point`.
+But Authorio needs to know its own mount point (to specify its url in the header tag) so you specify the mount point here.
+The default `authorio` should work for everyone.

+### Authorization and Token Endpoint

+These endpointd are given to servers via discovery.
+The default values should suffice.

+### Token Expiration

+If a client asks for an authentication token, the token will be valid for this length of time, after which you will have to re-authenticate.
+Longer-lasting tokens can possibly be a security risk.
+Default is 4 weeks.

+### Local Session Lifetime

+Setting this to a time interval will enable you to authenticate without typing in your password.
+It enables a "remember me" chekbox on the authentication form.
+If you check that, then enter your password once, then your session will be saved in a cookie, and any time you are asked to authenticate again, you can just click "Sign In" without your password.
+It can be a security risk if someone else has access to the machine you are using to login with (eg your laptop).
+Obviously you don't want to check "remember me" on a public-access computer.
+Default is *nil* (disabled)

 ### TODO

 - [ ] Customizing the authentication view/UI